-The results mark the first time that Kullman has failed to beat analysts’ per-share profit estimates (DD) since becoming CEO in the first quarter of 2009.
+The results mark the first time that Kullman has failed to beat analysts’ per-share profit estimates (DD:US) since becoming CEO in the first quarter of 2009.

 The company plans to save about $230 million by eliminating corporate costs supporting the auto-paint unit, and $220 million will come from restructuring actions related to weak global economies, DuPont said in a slide presentation on its website.
 Restructuring charges reduced third-quarter profit by $152 million and another $58 million charge will be taken in the fourth quarter, DuPont said.

 Prices for titanium dioxide, used to add opacity and whiteness in everything from paints to toothpaste and the filling in Twinkies, are dropping because of weak demand from auto and construction markets, particularly in Europe, David Begleiter, a New York-based analyst at Deutsche Bank AG, said in an Oct.
 17 note.
 Cheap imports from China are adding to the global oversupply, he said.